EdgeTX/lua-reference-guide/overview/lua-basics.md

 You can also use `...` directly as a comma separated list of values, e.g. `local a, b, c = ...` will assign the three variables to the three first arguments following `x`, or `nil` if none are given.

-## References

-The [Lua 5.2 Reference Manual](https://www.lua.org/manual/5.2/manual.html) helpful, both if you want to learn more about Lua, and if you want to search for answers to specific questions.